 Measuring 5-foot-7, ‘Mighty Mouse‘ played in 127 games at cornerback during his six-year pro football career.

-Jack Shapiro is the shortest NFL player to ever hit the gridiron
+Jack Shapiro is the shortest NFL player ever

 Who is the shortest NFL player ever?
 The smallest football player is said to have been Jack Shapiro, who stood 5-foot-1 and weighed 119 pounds.
 It’s safe to say Shapiro wouldn’t have had a very long career with the size, strength, and speed of today’s NFL athletes.

-Though, to be fair, Shapiro’s career wasn’t very long back in 1929, either.
+To be fair, Shapiro’s career wasn’t very long back in 1929, either.
 He played in one game, but still, he did it.
-This makes Shapiro the shortest football player to ever play in an NFL game.
+This makes Shapiro the shortest football player ever in an NFL game.
 Who says you’re not big enough to play pro football?